10 Steps to Successful Income Investing for Beginners

-Let's define income investing precisely so you know exactly what it is.
-The art of good income investing is putting together a collection of assets such as stocks, bonds, mutual funds, and real estate that generates the highest possible annual income at the lowest possible risk.
-Most of this income is paid out to the investor so he or she can use it in their everyday lives to buy clothes, pay the mortgage, take vacations, cover living expenses, give to charity, or whatever else they desire.
+The art of good income investing is putting together a collection of assets such as stocks, bonds, mutual funds, and real estate that will generate the highest possible annual income at the lowest possible risk.
+Most of this income is paid out to the investor so they can use it in their everyday lives to buy clothes, pay bills, take vacations, or whatever else they would like to do.

-Despite the nostalgia for the 19th and 20th centuries, society was actually messy.
-I'm not talking about the lack of instant news, video chats, music-on-demand, 24-hour stores, and cars that could go more than ten miles per gallon.
+Despite some nostalgia for the 19th and early 20th centuries, society was quite messy.
+The mess was not from the lack of instant news, video chats, music-on-demand, 24-hour stores, and cars that could drive further than ten miles per gallon.

-No, I'm talking about the fact that if you were Jewish or Irish, most companies wouldn't hire you, if you were gay or lesbian, you were sent off to electroshock therapy, black men and women dealt with the constant threat of mob lynching and rape, people believed that all Catholics were controlled by the pope, and if you were a woman, you couldn't get a job doing anything more than typing, for which you would be paid a fraction of the amount offered to a man for similar work.
-Oh, and there wasn't social security or company pension plans, resulting in most elderly people living in abject poverty.
+If you were a woman, you couldn't get a job doing anything more than typing, for which you would be paid a fraction of the amount offered to a man for similar work.
+Add in the fact that there weren't any social security or company pension plans, resulting in most elderly people living in abject poverty.

-What does that have to do with income investing?
+What does all this have to do with income investing?
 Everything.
-These are the circumstances that caused the rise in income investing and when you look a bit deeper, it's not difficult to understand why.
+These are the circumstances that caused the rise in income investing—when you peel back the layers, it's not difficult to understand how.